Designs V2- The Orchid – Insanity www.gndesigns.net

 In 2009 this periodical ran an article on the theme of political paranoia.
 It hung the piece on an interview with Alex Jones of Infowars.
 In an article entitled ‘Dark Minds: When does incredulity become paranoia?’
 John Gartner argues that ‘conspiracy theorists’ in general, and Jones in particular, suffer from a psychotic illness.
 Like Dr Carlos Zubaran, the tormentor of Clare Swinney, Gartner does not entertain the possibility of a rational basis for Jones’s accusations of treachery and criminality within the political, corporate and intelligence establishments.
 Nor does the article expound any particular theory or diagnosis.
 As with other pieces on this theme, it relies on rhetorical devices and casual slurs to convince its readers.

 Aware that a growing proportion of his audience share the beliefs he is attacking, Gartner goes some way to acknowledging the validity of ‘conspiracy thinking’ when he concedes that it is a basic survival instinct to identify threats in our environment.
 Political paranoia, he says, is simply the fight-or-flight response in a pathologically exaggerated form.
 He then proceeds to the main agenda by referencing historian Richard Hofstadter’s 1954 book The Paranoid Style in American Politics, which hypothesizes that political paranoia is fueled by underlying feelings of alienation and helplessness.
-He also brands as such thinking as a form of ‘political pornography’.
+He brands such thinking as a form of ‘political pornography’.

 Gartner backs this up with a reference to a named psychologist, Marina Abalkina-Paap of New Mexico State University, though he doesn’t cite any studies or publications by her, and uses paraphrase rather than quotation.
 He summarizes her views as harmonizing with Hofstadter: that ‘people who endorse conspiracy theories’ are especially likely to feel ‘angry, mistrustful, alienated from society, and helpless over larger forces controlling their lives.’